 A share is the percentage of the commercial quota assigned to a shareholder account that results in allocation (pounds) equivalent to the share percentage of the quota.
 Shares were distributed at the start of the program to participants based on landings history.
 Share holdings within an account can only be increased or decreased through share transfers.
 During the first five years of the program, a recipient account was required to have a reef fish permit to receive shares.
 Thereafter, the only restrictions on a share transfer was if it exceeded the share cap.
-Share transfers are a two-step process with the transferor initiating the transfer, and completion of the transfer occurring after the transferee accepts the transfer.
+Share transfers are a two-step process with the transferor initiating the transfer, and completion of the transfer occurring after the transfere accepts the transfer.
 There may be a delay between initiation of the transfer and final acceptance of the transfer.

-The greatest number of share transfers and volume of shares transferred occurred in the first year of the program (Table 10).
-Thereafter, the number and volume of share transfers were variable with an overall decreasing trend in both number and volume of shares within and across share categories (Table 11).
+The greatest number of share transfers and volume of shares transferred occurred in the first year of the program and in 2015 when the program was opened for public participation (Table 11).
+The number and volume of share transfers have otherwise been variable with an overall decreasing trend across share categories (Table 11).
 While number and volume of share transfers decreased over time, the average volume of shares per transfer increased slightly over time for most share categories.